Choosing Fruit Trees for Wyoming

 - 1 min read

 There are thousands of varieties that have been developed for a wide range of uses – fresh eating, storage, cooking, cider, sauce, and drying.
-Some will ripen early in the season and others will ripen late.
-Choose varieties that will provide the kind of fruit you want and fit your needs.
+Some will ripen early in the season and others will ripen later.
+Choose varieties that will provide the kind of fruit you want.
 Also consider time of maturity as you may want to select several varieties that mature at different times.

 Most apple and pear varieties need another variety for full pollination and fruit set.
 Effective pollination will depend on the time of flowering for each variety.